tq-systems/meta-tq/meta-tq/doc/README.TQMa8Xx.md

 * USB
   * U-Boot: USB 3.0 port does not initialize USB 2.0 subsystem after USB reset
 * Upon resume ethernet PHY will not establish a new link again
+* 1080p Video playback on LVDS is broken

 ## Artifacts